aman400/Asteroids/README.md

 TECHNICAL SPECIFICATION:
 =========================

-Requires Working Internet connection.
+Requires working internet connection.
-Requres Google Chrome (Works in other Browsers too but for best results use google chrome)
+Requires Google Chrome (Works in other Browsers too but for best results use google chrome)

 HOW TO RUN: